hitoshi-watase/sercrod/docs/reference/directives/event-focus.md

 #### Evaluation timing

-@focus participates in Nablla’s normal event lifecycle:
+@focus participates in Sercrod’s normal event lifecycle:

 - Structural phase
-  Nablla first processes structural directives such as *if, *for, *each, *switch, and *include.
+  Sercrod first processes structural directives such as *if, *for, *each, *switch, and *include.
   If those directives remove the element from the output, no @focus handler is attached.

 - Attribute and event phase
-  For elements that are kept, Nablla walks through the attributes:
+  For elements that are kept, Sercrod walks through the attributes:

   - Attributes whose name starts with the event prefix (by default "@") are treated as event handlers.
-  - For @focus, Nablla extracts the event name focus and any modifiers from the attribute name.
+  - For @focus, Sercrod extracts the event name focus and any modifiers from the attribute name.
   - The attribute value is stored as the expression string to run later.
-  - Nablla then registers a native focus listener on the element with options derived from the modifiers.
+  - Sercrod then registers a native focus listener on the element with options derived from the modifiers.

 - Re-renders
-  When the host re-renders, Nablla ensures that the listener continues to point to the current expression and scope, replacing any old listener as needed so it does not accumulate duplicates.
+  When the host re-renders, Sercrod ensures that the listener continues to point to the current expression and scope, replacing any old listener as needed so it does not accumulate duplicates.

-The actual focus event still fires according to browser rules; Nablla only attaches its handler to that event and evaluates your expression when it occurs.
+The actual focus event still fires according to browser rules; Sercrod only attaches its handler to that event and evaluates your expression when it occurs.

 #### Execution model

 Conceptually, the runtime behaves as follows for @focus:

-1. During rendering, Nablla encounters an attribute whose name starts with the configured events.prefix and whose event name portion is focus.
+1. During rendering, Sercrod encounters an attribute whose name starts with the configured events.prefix and whose event name portion is focus.
 2. It splits the attribute name into:

    - The event name focus.
    - A set of modifiers (for example prevent, stop, once, capture, passive, update, noupdate).

-3. Nablla reads the attribute value as an expression string.
+3. Sercrod reads the attribute value as an expression string.
-4. Nablla constructs listener options:
+4. Sercrod constructs listener options:

    - capture is true if the name includes the capture modifier.
    - passive is true if the name includes the passive modifier.
    - once is true if the name includes the once modifier.

-5. Nablla creates a handler function that:
+5. Sercrod creates a handler function that:

    - Applies generic modifiers: